Federal Direct Loans

-Federal Direct Stafford Loans are fixed-rate student loans for undergraduate and graduate students attending college at least half-time.
-Stafford loans are made available to U.S. citizens or permanent residents who complete the FAFSA.
-Repayment of principle and interest begins six months after borrower ceases to be enrolled for at least six credits per term.
+Federal Direct Loans are fixed-rate student loans for undergraduate and graduate students attending college at least half-time.
+Direct loans are made available to U.S. citizens or permanent residents who complete the FAFSA.
+Repayment of principle and interest begins six months after borrower ceases to be enrolled at least half-time.

-Unsubsidized Stafford Loan: Students do not need to demonstrate financial need to receive this loan.
+Unsubsidized Stafford Loan: Available to undergraduate and graduate students.
+Students do not need to demonstrate financial need to receive this loan.
 Interest accrues while the student is in school (once the loan is disbursed), as well as grace and deferment periods.
 The student will be sent quarterly statements and will have the option of paying the interest as it accrues while they are in school.
 If the student does not pay the interest and it accrues, the unpaid interest will be capitalized at repayment (added to the principle balance).

 Interest rates are determined by Congress.
-The current fixed interest rate for undergraduate loans disbursed between July 1, 2013 and June 30, 2014 is fixed at 3.86%.
+The current fixed interest rate for undergraduate loans disbursed between July 1, 2014 and June 30, 2015 is 4.66%.

 Repayment beings six months after a student graduates or ceases to be enrolled at least half-time.